Automation and Taxation: A conceptual framework

 Automation indirectly affects tax revenues through changes in production technology that translate into changes in factor use, market shares, and final demand.

 Formally, the aggregate effect on tax revenue is given by the differential

-where $K^a_c = R_c + ICT_c$, with $R_c = \sum_{i \in I_c} R_i$ and $ICT_c = \sum_{i \in I_c} ICT_i$.
+where $K^a_c = R_c + ICT_c$, with $R_c = \sum_{i \in I_c} R_{i,c}$ and $ICT_c = \sum_{i \in I_c} ICT_{i,c}$.

-We study the effect of automation on production and taxation along the replacement, reinstatement and real-income effect.
-Even if the differentiation between these effects is not perfectly clear-cut, we simplify the analysis and assume the replacement and reinstatement effect to be mainly reflected in a changing factor demand, while the real income effect to be reflected in final demand and prices.
+We study the effect of automation on production and taxation along three effects: replacement, reinstatement, and real-income.
+Even if the distinction between these effects is not clear-cut, we simplify the analysis and assume the replacement and reinstatement effect to be mainly reflected in a changing factor demand, while the real income effect to be reflected in final demand and prices.
 We next discuss these effects in detail.